Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/22-azure-search.md

     - **Tower of London** (observe that this term is identified as a *key phrase* in some documents).
     - **skyscraper** (observe that this word doesn't appear in the actual content of any documents, but is found in the *image captions* and *image tags* that were generated for images in some documents).
     - **Mojave desert** (observe that this term is identified as a *location* in some documents).
 10. Close the browser tab containing the Margie's Travel web site and return to Visual Studio Code.
-Then in the Python terminal for the **margies-travel** folder (where the dotnet or flask application is running), enter Ctrl+C to stop the app.
+Then in the terminal for the **margies-travel** folder where the dotnet  application is running, enter Ctrl+C to stop the app.

 ## More information